naureen20/Implementing-a-Gaussian-Bayes-Classifier-from-scratch/README.md

-# Implementing a Gaussian Bayes Classifier utilizing maximum likelihood estimate is made from scratch
+# Gaussian Bayes Classifier utilizing maximum likelihood estimate is made from scratch
 Classifying data points using Gaussian Bayes Classifier as a part of ML Assignments from SHALA(Stay at Home And Learn AI) Initiative by Prof. Amit Sethi IIT Bombay, 2020.

 ### Model Has following CLassification report from which **model accuracy is observed as 88%**